 TRAIL SYSTEM MAINTENANCE

 Our Track & Field distance runners still use the trails to train on once XC is done, so we just need to make sure that debris is cleared out periodically during the winter and spring months.
-Coach Wes or one of the runners will usually alert us if some work is needed on the trails, especially if he has a workout planned for the track distance runners.
+Coach Wes or one of the runners will usually alert us if some work is needed on the trails, especially if there is a workout planned for the track distance runners.